Conference hopes to put Miami on America's tech startup map

 "If you're a Latin American company and you go to Boston or New York, there's a prejudice," said Medina, who now heads his own private equity firm, Medina Capital.
 "In Miami you feel more at home, you have your same culture."

-A long way from rivalling California's high-tech corridor, the "Silicon Beach" concept, as some have dubbed it, faces big challenges.
+A long way from rivaling California's high-tech corridor, the "Silicon Beach" concept, as some have dubbed it, faces big challenges.

 "We continue to have the problem that our best and brightest leave and don't come back," said Jerry Haar, associate dean at Florida International University's business school, noting the brain drain caused by a lack of local opportunities for technology graduates.